-Ernie Ball’s new state-of-the-art wire drawing process coupled and patented RPS (reinforced plain string) technology dramatically increases tensile strength by up to 35% and provides up to 70% more fatigue strength than traditional strings.
-RPS is a different way of securing the string to the ball end which removes the issue of undue stress on different sections of the wire, including the crucial point right at the beginning of the lock twist where most strings break.
-And the new wire process means both the plain strings and the wound string core wires are made up of ultra-fine-grain high-strength steel.
+Ernie Ball’s state-of-the-art wire drawing process coupled with patented RPS (Reinforced Plain String) technology dramatically increases tensile strength by up to 35 percent and provides up to 70 percent more fatigue strength than traditional strings.
+RPS is a different way of securing the string to the ball end, which removes the issue of undue stress on different sections of the wire, including the crucial point right at the beginning of the lock twist where most strings break.
+This wire process means both the plain strings and the wound string core wires are made up of ultra-fine-grain high-strength steel.

 Hits and Misses